Huawei Sonic: Camera

 On the back of the phone there is a 3.2mpx camera which can also record WVGA (800x480) video recording at 16-22FPS.
 The camera features geo-tagging but has no support for low-light pictures as it has no flash.

 Connectivity

 The Huawei Sonic is the first low-range smartphone of its kind to have an NFC (optional) chip in it in its U8650NFC-1 version.
 The micro-USB port enables USB Mass Storage mode, meaning pictures, videos and music can be transferred on to the phone from a computer.

 The phone also features a standard 3.5mm headphone jack which is located at the top of the phone.

 Software

 The Huawei Sonic runs Android 2.3.3 but is able to be updated to Android 2.3.5 which improves the performance, battery life and many other issues that affected Android 2.3.3.

 Android version 4.0.4 is also available by recovery by the user (custom recovery required).

 Reception

+During the product's release, the Sonic received generally very good reviews, with reviewers praising it's large screen and good performance.

+Project Gus gave this product a review on 7 August 2011.
+He gave it a very positive review, citing its snappy performance and large screen compared to phones of the time.
+He also cited it's long battery life and low price.